MTaylor124/Portfolio/README.md

     * Removed link to context for optimization
     * Created navData file
 2. Refactored Contact section
+3. Refactored component parent contains
+    * Removing commented out code - will be entirely replaced
+    * isMobile is being imported in many areas, will reduce to 1 import and move all mobile components into a dedicated directory for better file management and optimization

 ## 11/13
 1. Refactored Skills section